CESOP explained

 The new Directive and CESOP

-• The new Directive will require PSPs to collect and report data on cross-border payment transactions, which became effective as of 1 January 2024.
+• The Directive became effective 1 January 2024, requires PSPs to collect and report data on cross-border payment transactions.

 • This reporting obligation was introduced as part of an EU-wide regime to detect and combat VAT fraud arising from cross-border e-commerce transactions.

-• The data will be stored in a new database, Central Electronic System of Payment information (CESOP), providing visibility to each Member State’s authorities.
+• The data collected is stored in the Central Electronic System of Payment information (CESOP) database, providing visibility to each Member State’s authorities.

 European Union flags